Disclaimer: J.K. Rowling owns Harry Potter

 The stranger was beautiful with a head of loose bronze curls, and etched features as though from marble like a Greek statue she'd seen in her history books.
 His spectacles glinted from the sunlight filtering through the window, making it impossible to see the eyes beyond, even if the lenses weren't darkened.

 A dark eyebrow rose as she studied him appraisingly.
+He seemed particularly suspicious…but there was something oddly familiar about him, like something she would've seen in the mirror.
 "Where would I find what I'm looking for?" she asked and he smiled.

 "Gringotts?" she asked instead, tilting her head slightly, a few stray dark curls falling out of her loose ponytail and against her neck (she didn't wear it up or long when Dudley's around, because he always took it as an invitation to tug).
 "What's a Gringotts?"